bugzmanov/nes_ebook/src/chapter_3_4.md

  <div style="text-align:center"><img src="./images/ch3.4/image_1_progress.png" width="100%"/></div>

 Great, you've made it this far.
 What we are going to do next is a bit of a detour.
 The snake game was introduced in this article: [Easy 6502](https://skilldrick.github.io/easy6502/#snake).
 In fact, it is not a truly NES game.
-It is built on top of 6502 instructions set but uses quate different memory mappings.
+It is built on top of 6502 instructions but uses quate different memory mappings.

-However, it's a fun way to validate that our CPU is truly functional, and it's fun to play our first game.
+However, it's a fun way to validate that our CPU is truly functional, and it's fun to play the first game.

-The majority of logic we are to implement now would be reused some way or another when we will be implementing PPU rendering capabilities.
+The majority of logic we are to implement now would be reused some way or another when we will be implementing rendering in PPU.
 So nothing is a wasted effort.

-I promise.
+The machine code of the game:

 ```rust